19th-century philosophy: Existentialism

 Existentialism as a philosophical movement is properly a 20th-century movement, but its major antecedents, Søren Kierkegaard and Friedrich Nietzsche wrote long before the rise of existentialism.
 In the 1840s, academic philosophy in Europe, following Hegel, was almost completely divorced from the concerns of individual human life, in favour of pursuing abstract metaphysical systems.
 Kierkegaard sought to reintroduce to philosophy, in the spirit of Socrates: subjectivity, commitment, faith, and passion, all of which are a part of the human condition.

 Like Kierkegaard, Nietzsche saw the moral values of 19th-century Europe disintegrating into nihilism (Kierkegaard called it the levelling process).
 Nietzsche attempted to undermine traditional moral values by exposing its foundations.
 To that end, he distinguished between master and slave moralities, and claimed that man must turn from the meekness and humility of Europe's slave-morality.

 Both philosophers are precursors to existentialism, among other ideas, for their importance on the "great man" against the age.
 Kierkegaard wrote of 19th-century Europe, "Each age has its own characteristic depravity.
 Ours is perhaps not pleasure or indulgence or sensuality, but rather a dissolute pantheistic contempt for the individual man."

 Positivism

 Auguste Comte, the self-professed founder of modern sociology, put forward the view that the rigorous ordering of confirmable observations alone ought to constitute the realm of human knowledge.
 He had hoped to order the sciences in increasing degrees of complexity from mathematics, astronomy, physics, chemistry, biology, and a new discipline called "sociology", which is the study of the "dynamics and statics of society".

 Pragmatism

 The American philosophers Charles Sanders Peirce and William James developed the pragmatist philosophy in the late 19th century.
 This school of thought holds that the value of an idea is based upon its practicability or utility rather than the extent to which it reflects reality.

 British idealism

-The twilight years of the 19th century in Britain saw the rise of British idealism, a revival of interest in the works of Kant and Hegel.
+The twilight years of the 19th century in Britain saw the rise of British idealism, a revival of interest in the works of Immanuel Kant and Georg Wilhelm Friedrich Hegel, and a reaction against British Empiricism and Utilitarianism.
+The movement was partly kickstarted by James Hutchison Stirling's two-volume work The Secret of Hegel which helped facilitate the study of Hegel in England and introduced some elements that became characteristic of the British Idealist interpretation of Hegel.
+Besides incorporating varying portions of the philosophies of Kant and Hegel, many British Idealists also took ideas from earlier thinkers such as Aristotle and Plato.
+T. H. Green, F. H. Bradley, and Bernard Bosanquet are considered some of the major thinkers of British idealism.